willcrichton/tyrade/README.md

       High => High
     }
   }
 }
 ```

-This way, both the data-type definition and the type-level program are expressed using familiar constructs like `enum` and `match`.
+This way, both the type definition and the type-level program are expressed using familiar constructs like `fn`, `enum`, and `match`.

 ## More complex example: session and list types